parakeet-nest/parakeet/examples/48-testing-models/README.md

-# Function Calling SLM Examples

-Call several tools in a same prompt.
+# Experimenting with models

+TODO:
+- Fill in the middle completion